 Locals and visitors enjoyed the bathhouses, brothels and other places of vice.
 There was a large stadium, amphitheatre, shops, bakeries, temples and large villas on the hills.
 Everyday items were found just as they were where dropped or stored when the volcano erupted.
 Many of these objects, like vases and pottery, are still in the same place they were left in.

 There is graffiti on the buildings, which provides a glimpse into Roman culture.
 Some are obscene, some instructional and written by the hands of those that lived there.
 It makes you wonder what people in the future would think of today’s street art.

-Probably the most popular among the tourists are the brothels.
+Probably the most popular among tourists are brothels.
 With many naughty frescos still visible on the walls, you get the idea of the building’s purpose and decor.
-Some giggle, some are scandalized, but everyone stops by to check them out.
+Some giggle and some are scandalized, but everyone stops by to check them out.

 Many wealthy Romans were living in Pompeii and Herculaneum.
 You can see how their households were laid out and decorated.
 Some still have frescos on the walls and other intricate decorations that hint at the glory of the past.
 In Herculaneum, some of the interior features like staircases, tables and shelves remain as they were.

 The most chilling are the plasters of those that perished in the eruption.
-Bodies that disintegrated in the process, cast in stone.
+Bodies that disintegrated in the process were cast in stone.
 Some will truly move you, but the technology to capture their last moments will fascinate you.

 Pompeii and Herculaneum today